wheatstalk/ecs-service-extension-listener-rules/README.md

 You may expose your service by adding listener rules to an existing Application Load Balancer listener.
-To accomplish this, you must set up your service description and then add a new `HttpLoadBalancerListenerRules`:
+To accomplish this, you must set up your service description and then add a new `ListenerRulesExtension`:

 ```ts
 serviceDescription.add(new ListenerRulesExtension({